Hozsii/idojaras/README.md

-Weather app that displays the temperature, humidity and wind in any city around the world, including your own location
+Weather app that displays the temperature, humidity and wind in any city around the world, including the forcast

 Built with